 To dig more deeply into this positive approach, check out the free resources of the Asset-Based Community Development Institute.

-Also keep in mind that this website offers abundant resources for asset-based community development, as well as organizing, economic development, sustainability, stemming sprawl, and other subjects important to strong communities.
-You can use the search button in the left column to find more helpful articles.
+Also keep in mind that our website offers abundant resources for asset-based community development, as well as organizing, economic development, sustainability, stemming sprawl, and other subjects important to strong communities.
+You can use the search button in the left column (or at the bottom if you are using a mobile) to find more helpful articles.